freenas/freenas-docs/userguide/tasks.rst

 :guilabel:`BACK` returns to the previous screens to adjust the replication settings.

+Created replication tasks are displayed in :menuselection:`Tasks --> Replication Tasks`.
+The default columns shown in the list are *Name*, *Enabled*, *State*, and *Last Snapshot*.
+The *Last Snapshot* column shows the date and time of the last snapshot taken for a given replication task.
+More columns can be added by clicking :guilabel:`COLUMNS` and selecting a column to view.

 .. index:: Advanced Replication Creation
 .. _Advanced Replication Creation: